CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

 .. rubric:: Testing

-Write tests as you progress through the tasks (see :ref:`using-pytest`).
+Write tests as you progress through the tasks (see :ref:`using-pytest`) and add deliverables and tests to the automated testing system (see :ref:`continuous-integration`).

 .. tip::